sulfur321/Project-1-UTCyberSecurity/README.md

 SSH into the control node and follow the steps below:

 Copy the playbook file to Ansible Control Node.
-Playbooks for Filebeat and Mtricbeat are also here:[microbeats
+Playbooks for Filebeat and Mtricbeat are also here: filebeats and microbeats

 ```
 $ cd /etc/ansible